jamesplease/redux-resource/docs/guides/state-structure.md

 Lists are a way to keep track of _ordered subsets_ of resources.
-The `resources` section of the slice (described above), is useful in that it provides a single location for all resources of a single type to exist.
+The `resources` section of the slice (described above), is useful in that it provides a single location for all resources of a single type to live.
 It's also useful because it provides quick lookups for all resources, given their ID.

-There are two common things that applications need to do that the `resources` slice doesn't account for:
+The `resources` object does not account for two things that applications commonly need:

 The first is keeping track of ordering.
 JavaScript objects are unordered, so they are unable to keep track of, say, the order that a server returns your resources in.